omriiii/antiscalper/README.md

 By using this program you run the risk of having your IP address banned from these storefronts.
 (This can be circumvented by using a proxy but I'm lazy)

-As of right now, this program will only work with Newegg, B&H and BestBuy.
-You'll also need Python installed.
+To get this to run you'll need Python installed.

 ### How does it work?
 This program will go to a set of storefront links (eg. Amazon, Newegg) and give you back if any of the products in those store fronts are purchaseable.